This list is representative of the nature and number of electives offered each year.

 Professor Julie B. Lang

 Course methodology will include discussions, in-class exercises, outside guests, and a single consulting case (based on an actual consulting assignment) that spans the length of the course.
 All homework and the final presentation will be done in self-selected pairs.
 This course draws on frameworks and skills that have been developed by top-tier consulting firms in the business of delivering practical solutions to complex issues.
-Developing these skills to analyze and resolve business problems is paramount to consultants, but also applies to corporate strategy and business development professionals, strategic account managers, and M&A analysts, among others.
+Developing these skills to analyze and resolve business problems is a valuable leadership capability.

 LEADERSHIP OUT OF THE BOX (LDSHP)